junglesta/wherenodoctor/_posts/2016-01-01-15-skin-problems.md

 Treatment:

 ♦ Wash the head daily.
-A medicated soap can help, but usually regular soap and water are enough (see p.
-370).
+A medicated soap can help, but usually regular soap and water are enough (see [page 370](#page-370)).

 ♦ Gently clean off all the dandruff and crust.
 To loosen the scales and crust, first wrap the head with towels soaked in lukewarm water.